mozilla/policy-templates/docs/index.md

 * The `Clipboard` entry controls clipboard operations for files and text.
   * `Enabled` indicates whether clipboard operations should use DLP.
 The default is true.
+  * `PlainTextOnly` indicates whether to only analyze the text/plain format on the clipboard.
+If this value is false, all formats will be analyzed, which some DLP agents may not expect.
+Regardless of this value, files will be analyzed as usual.
+The default is true.
 * The `DragAndDrop` entry controls drag and drop operations for files and text.
   * `Enabled` indicates whether drag and drop operations should use DLP.
+The default is true.
+  * `PlainTextOnly` indicates whether to only analyze the text/plain format in what is being dropped.
+    If this value is false, all formats will be analyzed, which some DLP agents may not expect.
+    Regardless of this value, files will be analyzed as usual.
 The default is true.
 * The `FileUpload` entry controls file upload operations for files chosen from the file picker.
   * `Enabled` indicates whether file upload operations should use DLP.
 The default is true.
 * The `Print` entry controls print operation.